scality/Zenko/docs/docsource/Reference/bucket_lifecycle_operations/get_bucket_lifecycle.rst

 The following is a sample response that shows a prefix of “projectdocs/” filter and multiple lifecycle configurations for these objects.

--  Transition to STANDARD_IA after 30 days
+-  Transition to wasabi_cloud after 30 days

--  Transition to GLACIER after 365 days
+-  Transition to iron_mount after 365 days

 -  Expire after 3,650 days